codeplaysoftware/syclacademy/Code_Exercises/In_Order_Queue/README.md

 Note that in the USM model when using an in-order `queue` it is no longer necessary to chain commands using `event`s.

-## Exercise 1

-### 1.)
-Naive In-Order Execution

-Your old coworker is lazy, and has enqueued all the kernels in the same in-order queue.
-Performance is poor as kernels cannot execute concurrently.
-Your goal is to improve it:

-- Using out-of-order queue
-- Using multiple in-order queue

 ## Build and execution hints